-21. New or revised accounting standards and interpretations
+20. New or revised accounting standards and interpretations

-Certain new standards, amendments and interpretations to existing standards have been published and are mandatory for accounting periods beginnings on or after 1 April 2020 or later periods and which the Fund has not early adopted.
+Certain new standards, amendments and interpretations to existing standards have been published and mandatory for accounting periods beginnings on or after 1 April 2022 or later periods were not early adopted by the Fund.
 These new standards, amendments and interpretations are not expected to have any material impact on the financial statement of the Fund.

-22. Authorisation of financial statements
+21. Authorisation of financial statements

-The financial statements for the financial year ended 31 March 2020 were authorised for issue by the Board of Directors on 14 September 2020.
+The financial statements for the financial year ended 31 March 2022 were authorised for issue by the Board of Directors on 13 September 2022.